Seyit-47/PS0/instructions.md

 1. Please go to https://github.com/ and create an account with your Koc University e-mail.
 2. Please go to https://repl.it/ and click `sign up`.
 At the top of the menu, find `Git` symbol and connect to Repl.it using your Git account.
 3. You will recieve a verification code in your e-mail.
 Type it and `verify`.
 Please hit `Authorize Repl.it Online IDE`.
-4. Go to the link provided here: [Practicals - 1](https://classroom.github.com/a/Zi5POECd). `Authorize github` and `Accept this assignment`.
+4. Go to the link provided here: [Practical-1: The Shell](https://classroom.github.com/a/4mO89Rm9).
+Find and click onto your student id. `Authorize github` and `Accept this assignment`.
 5. After a minute, refresh the page and you should see `Work in repl.it` button. `Authorize github` again.
 You should be directed to the Repl.it page, where we will conduct our lab session.
 6. On the left, you will see the shell file `main.sh`, hidden file `repl.it` and `README.md` file where you will find lab instructions.
 7. At the bottom-right, you will see `terminal` on which we will be writing our shell commands.
 Please follow the instructions and look for the right command.
 Hit `enter` to run your commands.
 Do not hessitate to try and observe the results.